wmckeever/hacker-snooze/README.md

 * Your site should look at least a little nicer than the real Hacker News (Bootstrap!)

-* Your site should be responsive (mobile friendly) and use at least one CSS media query to change style rules based on screen size

 * Your site should be hosted on GitHub pages

 ## Steps